RameenM/Amazon-FBA-Demand-Validation-Competitive-Momentum-Analysis/README.md

 ## Product Selection Logic

-The product was selected based on a moderate review count of approximately 200 reviews rather than products with extremely high review volumes.
-Products with very high review counts typically indicate:
+A moderately reviewed product was selected with approximately 200 reviews.
+This is because high review product reflects:

 - Fully established demand
 - Strong seller dominance
 - Outcomes driven primarily by brand trust and historical performance

-In such cases, opportunities for testing, learning, or strategic differentiation are limited.
+Altogether, these factors reduce opportunities for learning, testing or strategic differentiation which is essential for a new business.

 In contrast, products with lower but non-trivial review counts exhibit observable demand while remaining analytically informative.
 Sales patterns, ranking movement, and competitive shifts remain visible, allowing for clearer assessment of whether demand is emerging, stabilizing, or declining.
 This context is more suitable for small-batch testing and incremental scaling decisions.